HACCP plan

 Hazard_analysis_img

 The hazard analysis sheet above is a typical hazard analysis summary for a restaurant business in a food chain.
 Of course, a complete analysis would show more defined hazard identification, including a complete description of how and at what environmental conditions these hazards occur.
-Other workplace hazards and food safety risks such as the transmission of illness from unhealthy employees, cross-contact with allergens, unsafe food safety practices, and improper organization of food supply may be included.

 To help facilitate hazard analysis and produce safe food, your HACCP system team can use numerical values to designate the likelihood and severity of the hazard.
 A 1-3 scoring system is used for narrower hazard analysis in other contexts.
 Use this scale to determine whether the hazard is significant enough to require critical control or not.